zen-fs/zip/readme.md

 > 🛈 The examples are written in ESM.
 If you are using CJS, you can `require` the package.
 If running in a browser you can add a script tag to your HTML pointing to the `browser.min.js` and use BrowserFS Zip via the global `BrowserFS_Zip` object.

-You can use DOM backends, though you must register them if you plan on using `configure`:
+You can't use ZipFS on its own.
+You must import the core in order to use the backend, and must register it if you plan on using `configure`:

 ```js
 import { configure, fs, registerBackend } from '@browserfs/core';